axelor/axelor-mobile/docs/doc/en/application/30_screens.md

 - _parentPanel_: the name of the panel in which the field is to be displayed
 - _order_: order of the field in the view/panel.
+- _colSpan_: width of the field in its container, on a scale of 12 columns (`6` for a half, `4` for a third, and so on), following the same logic as the colSpan of the web.
+The items of a container are placed one after the other on its 12 columns, and the next one moves to a new line when the line is full.
+A colSpan of `12`, or no colSpan at all, leaves the field with the whole width of its container, so it keeps a line of its own.
 - _titleKey_: translation key for field title.
 - _helperKey_: translation key for the helper that will be displayed next to the field.
 This helper is used to explain the purpose of the field to the user, if necessary.
 - _type_: definition of field typing to define default display but also to enable form data integrity checking.
 The types accepted in the form view are :